World-of-Workflows/WorkflowsUniversity/docs/12_workflow_activities/01_compensation/README.md

 Confirmed compensable activities can no longer be compensated.
 Trying to do so will cause an exception.

 ## Example Use case
-A Compensation activity which ensures the Redirect activity is scheduled regardless of the type of failure occurs in the RunWorkflow activity.
+A Compensation activity which ensures the Redirect activity is scheduled regardless of the type of failure which may occur in the RunWorkflow activity.

 ![Use case](image.png)